Arjen Dondorp: Early life and education

 Born in Utrecht, The Netherlands, Dondorp studied medicine at the University of Amsterdam between 1982 and 1986, achieving a 'doctoral' in medicine, 'with distinction'.

 He became interested in blood flow properties (rheology) whilst he was a medical student and had found that 'red cell deformability' was extraordinarily reduced in falciparum malaria in returning Dutch travellers, an observation which was to steer him towards studies in the pathophysiologygy of malaria.

 By 1999, he was registered as physician in infectious diseases, when he also completed a PhD in the pathophysiology of severe falciparum malaria, with special reference to ‘red cell deformability’.
 This research included clinical analyses completed in Thailand (1995-1996) and Kenya (1997-1998).

 A year later he was registered as intensive care physician at Department of Intensive Care Medicine, Academic Medical Centre, Amsterdam, the Netherlands.
 Since 2001, Dondorp has continued his research as Deputy Director and Head of Malaria Research, Mahidol-Oxford Research Unit (MORU), Bangkok, Thailand.

 Background and research

-Dondrop’s foremost research interests have focused attention on the pathophysiology and treatment of severe malaria, antimalarial drug resistance and development of intensive care practice in low income countries.
+Dondorp's foremost research interests have focused attention on the pathophysiology and treatment of severe malaria, antimalarial drug resistance and development of intensive care practice in low income countries.